Honours can be taken away from people who have done something to damage the honours system’s reputation. Taking an honour away is called ‘forfeiture’.

 Examples include (but are not limited to) situations where the holder of an honour is sentenced to more than three months in prison, and:

 - the offence involved disloyalty to the state; or

 - the offence was committed by a civil servant and involved serious dereliction of duty; or

 - the offence involved other disgraceful conduct such that public opinion would consider it wrong for the offender to hold a Royal honour (bringing the honours system into disrepute).

 The Honours Unit provides advice and support to the Prime Minister in relation to forfeiture of honours.
 Where a complaint is made, the Honours Unit relies on the facts being clearly established, generally by an independent body – for example by a court decision or the findings of a tribunal.
 The Honours Unit does not have any fact-finding or investigatory powers – it does not decide whether someone is guilty or innocent of a particular act.

 If the Prime Minister decides to initiate the forfeiture procedure, the Secretary and Registrar of the Order writes to the holder of the honour to let them know that forfeiture is being considered.

 The holder of the honour has 30 days to respond with any comments that he or she considers should be taken into account.

-If the Prime Minister decides to proceed with recommending forfeiture of the honour, he or she will write to The Queen advising her to cancel that person’s appointment to the Order.
+If the Prime Minister decides to proceed with recommending forfeiture of the honour, he or she will write to The King advising her to cancel that person’s appointment to the Order.

 Can a person surrender their honour voluntarily?